Sabalenka stuns Swiatek, faces Garcia for WTA Finals title - WHIZ News

 Garcia used a 120 mph ace to help erase a break chance for Sakkari and extend her lead to 4-0 in the second set.

-Garcia’s sixth and final ace — and tournament-leading 14th — answered a double fault that gave Sakkari another break point.
+Garcia’s sixth and final ace answered a double fault that gave Sakkari another break point.
 Garcia closed out that game for a 5-1 lead on the way to a 3-0 career record against Sakkari.

 Sakkari had three straight-set victories in the tournament after coming in with just one win over a top-10 opponent this season.